Economical, Business, and Financial Terms +

 so you can see more of Mickey Bach's cartoons.

-1. An affluent middle-class people characterized as conventional, conservative, or materialistic in outlook.
+1. An affluent middle-class people characterized as conventional, conservative, or materialistic in outlook: As a merchant, Mr. Thompson belonged to the bourgeoisie and had enough money to travel and enjoy art museums and concerts.

-2. The social class that, according to Marxist theory, owns the means of producing wealth and is regarded as exploiting the working class.
+2. The class of capitalists: The bourgeoisie is a social class that, according to Marxist theory, owns the means of producing wealth and is regarded as exploiting the working class.

 boycott (verb), boycotts; boycotted; boycotting